MileHacker Logo

 RTC Bus & Monorail

-Deuce on the Strip: This double-decker bus runs 24/7 along the entire Strip.
+Deuce on the Central boulevard: This double-decker bus runs 24/7 along the entire Strip.
 It stops at most major resorts, making it popular for tourists.
-The Deuce offers a budget-friendly way to see the Strip, while it can run slow due to frequent stops and heavy traffic.
+The Deuce offers a budget-friendly way to see the Strip, although it can run slow due to frequent stops and heavy traffic.
 Fares are paid onboard (exact change or card) or via the rideRTC app.
-Strip & Downtown Express (SDX): The SDX stands as a limited-stop rapid bus that links the Strip to downtown Las Vegas, the Convention Center, and exclusive outlet malls.
+Strip & Downtown Express (SDX): The SDX stands as a limited-stop rapid bus that connects the Strip to downtown Las Vegas, the Convention Center, and exclusive outlet malls.
 It offers a faster choice to the Deuce for these routes.

-Local Routes: Beyond the Central boulevard, the RTC maintains a wide network of local bus services covering the wider Sin City Valley.
-These routes prove useful for exploring areas off the Strip, like local neighborhoods, shopping centers, or attractions like the Springs Preserve.
-Sin City Monorail: This elevated train system runs along the east side of the Strip, offering a quick method of travel between seven stations.
+Local Routes: Beyond the Central boulevard, the RTC maintains an extensive network of the routes of local buses covering the wider Sin City Valley.
+These routes prove useful for exploring areas off the Main drag, like local neighborhoods, shopping centers, or attractions like the Springs Preserve.
+Sin City Monorail: This elevated train system runs along the east side of the Main drag, offering a quick method of travel between seven stations.
 These stations sit at MGM Grand, Horseshoe/Paris Las Vegas, Flamingo/Caesars Palace, Harrah's/The LINQ, Las Vegas Convention Center, Westgate, and SAHARA Las Vegas.
 The Monorail runs behind the resorts, so access means walking through properties from the Main drag.

 Route Maps & Hubs